-It’s a really good idea if we can have a chat on the phone, (or in person if you’re nearby) so I can get an idea of the type of images you’d like to capture of your horse.
-Looking at my portfolio, you will see there are three distinctive styles; outdoor available light, outdoor available light with added dramatic lighting, and the studio shoot.
+It’s a really good idea if we can have a chat on the phone, (or in person if you’re nearby) so Mark can get an idea of the type of images you’d like to capture of your horse.
+Looking at his portfolio, you'll see there are three distinctive styles; outdoor available light, outdoor available light with added dramatic lighting, and the studio shoot.

-On the right, is a little time-lapse video I put together a few years ago which gives some idea of the studio set up.
+On the right, is a little time-lapse video we put together a few years ago which gives some idea of the studio set up.

-If you have any more questions, please don't hesitate to get in touch either using the contact form here or by phone.
+If you have any more questions, please don't hesitate to get in touch over here

 A 1-2 hour shoot using available light